High Blood Pressure for Dummies

 • Start an exercise program and stick with it.

-• Use mind-body techniques such as yoga and meditation.
+• Use mind-body techniques, such as yoga and meditation.

-• Take blood pressure medications without fail.
+• Take blood pressure medications regularly if your doctor has prescribed them.

 • Flushing spells